igordejanovic/rustemo/docs/src/configuration.md

 This macro accepts two parameters.
-The first is a usual syntax used with `mod` (attributes, visibility and the name of the module) while the second parameter is the path to the module/grammar from the project root.
+The first is a usual syntax used with `mod` (attributes, visibility and the name of the module) while the second parameter is the path to the module/grammar directory from the project root.
 This second parameter is needed for the macro to be able to calculate the full path in the output folder.